Sandalorian/acs/README.md

 Requirements
 ------------

-This use Ansilble Unarchive module which requires gtar or unzip to be installed on the target host.
+This uses [Ansilble Unarchive](https://docs.ansible.com/ansible/latest/modules/unarchive_module.html) module which requires gtar or unzip to be installed on the target host.

-The acs_install_folder can be created before hand, however it must be empty.
-If the directory is not empty, all other tasks will be skipped for safty.
+The acs_install_folder can be created before hand, however it must be empty. **If the directory is not empty, all other tasks will be skipped for safty.**

 Role Variables
 --------------